God of War: Ascension: Multiplayer

 A portion of the Desert of Lost Souls multiplayer map: players (seen on right) battle each other with the Titan cyclops Polyphemus in the background.
 If players get close to Polyphemus, he will attack them.

-God of War: Ascension is the only installment in the series to offer a multiplayer feature, which is online-only, and up to eight players can take part.
+God of War: Ascension is the first installment in the series to offer a multiplayer feature, which is online-only, and up to eight players can take part.
 Before entering multiplayer battles, each player is introduced to a warrior, who, like Kratos, is an oath-breaker and is imprisoned in the Prison of the Damned—the warrior's backstory is explored in Rise of the Warrior.
 The player takes control of the warrior and aligns with one of the four deities: Ares, Hades, Zeus, or Poseidon.
 The main objective for players is to take control of a map to earn rewards from the gods.
 Each god offers a unique combat play-style and in-battle abilities.
 The attack style of the god with whom the player aligns is critical to their warrior's path.
 Players who ally with Ares are brute force experts with an up-close focus.
 Players who ally with Zeus are magical experts with a focus on space control.
 Players who ally with Poseidon are supports with a focus on team synergy and self-sustenance.
 Players who ally with Hades are versatile, unlike the other three, featuring other unique mechanics such as lifesteal, stealth, and curses.
 Players can create a total of four warriors to have a champion representing each god.

 Players can unlock special magic abilities, new and upgraded armor, weapons, relics, and other treasures as they earn experience points (XP) to level-up their warrior.
 Players may also complete "Labors", which are challenges from the gods that rewards armor and weapons.
 Throughout multiplayer matches, players receive buffs and debuffs, and there is a color-coding system, called flashes, where a player's character will flash a certain color indicating a special property, such as vulnerability or invulnerability.
 A prestige feature called "Ascension", added in the June 10, 2013 update, allows players to reset their allegiance progression when they reach Level 40, and receive in-game currency for "Godly" armor and weapons—the "most valuable and powerful items in the game".
 They are classified as a Hero the first time they ascend and then a Demigod the second time and keep that title from then on.